 Graduates live “outside walls” in the new and modernised complex at Holywell Ford, in 1 Rose Lane, Cowley Place, the Daubeny Building and other High Street or Longwall Street properties.

 Graduate rooms are provided on 9 month continuous licence period from 1 October to 30 June, with the option to request residence in July, August and September.
-Graduate rooms are graded and the daily charges for the 9 month period, and the discounted rates for the Long Vacation, for the year 2016-17 these are unchanged from 2015-16 through subsidy for all from the Student Support Fund, and are as follows:
+Graduate rooms are graded and the daily charges for the 9 month period, and the discounted rates for the Long Vacation, for the year 2019-20 these are unchanged from 2015-16 through subsidy for all from the Student Support Fund and from the College’s own resources, and are as follows:

 The 9 month continuous licence period is divided into three amounts for the purposes of charging.
 We are unable to offer relief for any days out of residence.
 Accommodation for the Long Vacation period must be requested in advance on forms issued during Trinity Term (or prior to arrival for courses that begin early).

-Charges for all rooms include weekly cleaning, heating, lighting, power, Ethernet port, telephone port, bed linen (changed weekly) and an in-room mini-refrigerator and represents outstanding value for money.
+Charges for all rooms include weekly cleaning, heating, lighting, power, Ethernet port and Wifi, telephone port, bed linen (changed weekly) and an in-room mini-refrigerator and represents outstanding value for money.

 Students with a Disability

-There is one graduate single ensuite room with adapted facilities adjacent to an accessible kitchen in the Daubeny Building, opposite the main entrance of the College on the High Street.
-A second single non-ensuite room is located in Holywell Ford and suitable for a graduate with limited mobility.
-This room is adjacent to an accessible shower room and the ground floor kitchen in that staircase, with an accessible launderette nearby.
+There are two graduate single ensuite room with adapted facilities adjacent to an accessible kitchen in the Daubeny Building, opposite the main entrance of the College on the High Street.
+A third single ensuite room is located in Longwall Lower Annexe and suitable for a graduate with limited mobility.

 For more information on accessibility with the University, including departmental buildings, please read the Access Guide on the main University website.